More Specials: Background

 A new single was required, so the band released "Rat Race", written by guitarist Roddy Byers as a critique on how privileged students "would spend three years pissing it up in college, knowing full well that Daddy would get them a good job when they left no matter what."
 With Linton Kwesi Johnson's "Me Wan' Fi Go Rave" as a musical starting point, band founder and keyboardist Jerry Dammers added a plucked piano intro inspired by John Barry, foreshadowing his primary direction on More Specials.
-The single was a success, reaching number 5 in the UK charts.
+The single was a success, reaching number 5 on the UK charts.
 Meanwhile, drummer John Bradbury wanted to record a solo single, a cover version of the northern soul track "Sock It to 'em J.B.", imagining the titular initials changing from James Bond to John Bradbury.
 The band recorded it with him at Tulse Hill, and though it was not released as a single, it did make it onto More Specials.

 For the band's second album, Dammers wanted to move the band's sound forward, away from ska and towards new territory.
 He declared: "It's time for 2-Tone bands to begin getting experimental.
 Some of the home-grown ska has started to become a cliche.
 We've got to start all over again."
 He reflected years later: "Ska was just a launching point.
 I didn't want us to end up like Bad Manners."
 For Dammers, this change meant he could pursue his fascination with easy listening and mood music, both "background sounds not designed for active listening, but which, if you paid attention, turned out to be weird, even creepy," according to writer Simon Reynolds.
 In particular, he was interested in Muzak.
 Band member Neville Staple said this was a reflection of the band's constant touring abroad: "We were in aeroplanes too much, man, and hotels!
 We were hearing that kind of elevator music, those drum-machine beats, everywhere we went.
 You soak up what surrounds you."
 In Dammers' own recollection, he had been inspired by listening to the styles while on tour in America in particular; in 2009, he reflected: